 Scandinavian style is all about making a home feel calm, cosy and inviting.
 Most Scandi schemes start with fresh white walls and simple wooden flooring to create a clean backdrop for colourful displays of homeware.

-A soothing colour palette, clean lines and surprisingly flattering lighting are just a few of the things that have made Scandi style kitchens a hit.
-If you’ve caught the Nordic interior design bug, we’ve round up our favourite Scandi kitchen ideas to inspire you.
+A soothing colour palette, clean lines and surprisingly flattering lighting are just a few of the things that have made Scandi style kitchen ideas a hit.

 Scandi kitchen ideas